Sermon: Prayer and Seeking God

 God is hoping that He can stir us up enough to repent and to break out of the cycle by rekindling.
 He says, "Repent.
 Be zealous."
 Zealousness indicates heat, passion, and feeling.
 So He is hoping to break us out of this circle by rekindling an awareness of need.

-An awareness of need is in us because we are close enough to Him to enable us to clearly see how holy, gracious, kind, merciful, and good He is that we then will want to be like He is.
-In other words, just rephrasing it, is that we would admire Him so much and respect His personality and His qualities so much that we would want to be near Him—right across the table from Him.
+An awareness of need [will be] in us because we are close enough to Him to enable us to clearly see how holy, gracious, kind, merciful, and good He is that we then will want to be like He is.
+In other words—just rephrasing it—that we would admire Him so much and respect His personality and His qualities so much that we would want to be near Him—right across the table from Him.
 Not just to be near Him to have a novel experience but to be near Him so that we can exalt Him and seek to honor Him by being like Him.
 Is not imitation the sincerest form of praise?
 Sure it is.

 This is what happens when two people are in love.
 Two people in love almost desperately seek each other.
 There is an interesting verse in the book of Jeremiah.
 It is a remark by God about His relationship with Israel.
 He says

 Jeremiah 2:2 "Go and cry in the hearing of Jerusalem, saying, 'Thus says the LORD: "I remember you, the kindness of your youth, the love of your betrothal, when you went after Me in the wilderness, in a land not sown."

 Let me give you one of those phrases from the Revised Standard Version.
 This is in the middle of verse two.
 He says, "I remember your early devotion, the love of your bridal days."
 This is why God uses the bridegroom and bride analogies.
 It is because it pictures the kind of fervent relationship He desires with us.
 Fervency is warmth of spirit.
 It is an attitude.